 Male performance advantages are dramatically accentuated beginning with the onset of male puberty. [xxxi] As a group, male bodies become faster, stronger, and more powerful than female bodies.
 The performance gap between male and female athletes that accelerates at puberty ranges from 8-20 percent, but up to 50 percent depending on the sport and event. [xxxii] The performance advantages cannot be erased via testosterone suppression.[xxxiii] [xxxiv]

-This chart shows the gap is between the two sexes, and how precarious the situation is for women if trans-identified males are allowed to compete against them. [xxxv]
+This chart shows the gap is between the two sexes, and how precarious the situation is for women if males who identify as transgender are allowed to compete against them. [xxxv]

 - The far-left column shows the track events.